Digital subscriber line: Naked DSL

 Naked DSL is a way of providing only DSL services over a local loop.
 It is useful when the customer does not need the traditional telephony voice service because voice service is received either on top of the DSL services (usually VoIP) or through another network (E.g., mobile telephony).
-It is also commonly called an unbundled network element (UNE) in the United States; in Australia it is known as a unconditioned local loop (ULL); in Belgium it is known as "raw copper" and in the UK it is known as Single Order GEA (SoGEA).
+It is also commonly called an unbundled network element (UNE) in the United States; in Australia it is known as an unconditioned local loop (ULL); in Belgium it is known as "raw copper" and in the UK it is known as Single Order GEA (SoGEA).

 It started making a comeback in the United States in 2004 when Qwest started offering it, closely followed by Speakeasy.
 As a result of AT&T's merger with SBC, and Verizon's merger with MCI, those telephone companies have an obligation to offer naked DSL to consumers.

 Typical setup

 On the customer side, a DSL modem is hooked up to a phone line.
-The telephone company connects the other end of the line to a DSLAM, which concentrates a large number of individual DSL connections into a single box.
+The telephone company connects the other end of the line to a DSLAM (digital subscriber line access multiplexer), which concentrates a large number of individual DSL connections into a single box.
 The DSLAM cannot be located too far from the customer because of attenuation between the DSLAM and the user's DSL modem.
 It is common for a few residential blocks to be connected to one DSLAM.

 The above figure is a schematic of a simple DSL connection (in blue).
 The right side shows a DSLAM residing in the telephone company's telephone exchange.
 The left side shows the customer premises equipment with an optional router.
 The router manages a local area network which connects PCs and other local devices.
 The customer may opt for a modem that contains both a router and wireless access.
 This option (within the dashed bubble) often simplifies the connection.